spang-lab/FastqPuri/README_trimFilter.md

    checked also), but has the drawback that is very memory intensive.
    This is why we have limited the construction of a tree to sequences whose size does not exceed 10 MB.
-Constructing a tree is very fast, that is why most of the times it might be not worth it to create the index file and then read it for every sample.
+Constructing a tree is very fast, that is why most of the times it might not be worth to create the index file and then read it for every sample.
 Nevertheless, both options are provided.
 - **BLOOM**: this method is designed for large sequences up to 4GB.
 An